Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-wisdom-playbook.md

-- **Daily stand-up primer.** Launch `./playbook --section "Summary"` before the morning stand-up so the facilitator can reiterate the latest initiative highlights and open follow-up actions without re-reading every document.
+- **Daily stand-up primer.** Launch `./playbook --section "Summary"` before the morning stand-up so the facilitator can reiterate the latest initiative highlights and open follow-up actions without re-reading every document, then attach the exported snippet to the leadership channel summary before closing the stand-up log.
-- **Weekly leadership sync.** Capture desk-specific priorities by running `./playbook --section "Dynamic Trading Algo (DTA)" --section "Dynamic Trading Logic (DTL)"` and attaching the rendered snippet to the leadership channel post.
+- **Weekly leadership sync.** Capture desk-specific priorities by running `./playbook --section "Dynamic Trading Algo (DTA)" --section "Dynamic Trading Logic (DTL)"` and attaching the rendered snippet to the leadership channel post so the archive contains both the narrative and the CLI export artefact.
-- **Quarterly governance review.** Export a full snapshot with `./playbook --all 2025-02-13-initiative-progress` (or the relevant identifier) and archive the output alongside governance meeting minutes.
+- **Quarterly governance review.** Export a full snapshot with `./playbook --all 2025-02-13-initiative-progress--governance+portfolio` (or the relevant identifier) and archive the output alongside governance meeting minutes.
+- **Distribution tracking.** Reference `2025-02-14-cadence-overlay-circulation--leadership+rituals`
+  for acknowledgement expectations and audit notes whenever the cadence overlay or CLI workflow is re-circulated to ritual owners.

 ---